 Featuring Terreon “Tank” Gully, Sullivan Fortner, Christian Sands, Keith Brown, Casey Benjamin, Luques Curtis & Ben Williams

 World-renowned soprano Janinah Burnett is proud to step into the spotlight with the release of her new album, Love the Color of Your Butterfly.
 On this richly eclectic project, the vocalist breaks fresh ground and ever-so-naturally transcends traditional genres and parameters in marrying jazz and opera.
 Undoubtedly inspired by her father – legendary drummer Carl Burnett – Janinah presents Love the Color of Your Butterfly as a particular nod to the influence of her mother, Imani Constance.
 On this debut album, Burnett reminisces upon the supportive words of her mother (“you can’t be another butterfly, you have to love the color of your butterfly”) by exploring the boundless musical elements of her life and career, including opera, art song, oratorio and the American indigenous music genres: spirituals, blues, jazz and soul.
-Love the Color of Your Butterfly is available for pre-order on Bandcamp now and will be available everywhere on February 12, 2021.
+Love the Color of Your Butterfly is available on Bandcamp now.

 The origins of Love the Color of Your Butterfly dates back to a 2016 performance at the Cell Theatre in New York City, during which Burnett pushed the boundaries between the classical idioms she was famous for and the jazz passion in her heart – a hybrid she now refers to as ‘clazz’.
 She performed transcendent genre-blending versions of Cole Porter’s “What Is This Thing Called Love” (fused with segments of “Habañera” from Carmen) and “E Lucevan Le Stelle” from Puccini’s Tosca – both of which appear on the album.
 Supporting this project from its very inception is longtime friend and visionary, Grammy-winning drummer Terreon “Tank” Gully, producer of this thirteen-track collection of rejuvenated gems.
 Bringing this album to fruition is a powerhouse ensemble featuring pianist/organist Sullivan Fortner, Grammy-nominated pianist and arranger Christian Sands, pianist Keith Brown, vocoder player Casey Benjamin and bassists Luques Curtis and Ben Williams.